-By the age of 20, Show Dog – Universal Music’s Joel Crouse has already accomplished more than many artists ever dream of doing.
+By the age of 21, Show Dog-Universal Music’s Joel Crouse had already accomplished more than many artists ever dream of doing.
 He wrote his first song at the age of 14, started a band when he was 15, graduated from high school at the age of 16 and was signed to his record deal not long after his 19th birthday.
-He has opened shows for Toby Keith, Darius Rucker, Rodney Atkins, Sara Evans, and Goo Goo Dolls.
+He has since gone on to open shows for Taylor Swift, The Band Perry, Toby Keith, Darius Rucker, Rodney Atkins, Sara Evans, and even bands like the Goo Goo Dolls.

 Single, "If You Want Some," at Radio Now; Crouse to Join Taylor Swift on Tour Beginning May 28 NASHVILLE, Tenn. -- Massachusetts-born singer/songwriter Joel Crouse grew up listening to all genres of music, but it wasn't until years later that he realized his favorites all had one similarity--the stories.
 It was at that moment, at the ripe age of 14, that Crouse first discovered his passion for country music.
 He immersed himself with the lyrics with one goal in mind: to be heard on the same country radio ...
 Read More

 Taylor Swift will kick off her highly-anticipated 'The RED Tour' just two weeks from today – March 13th, in Omaha, Nebraska.
 The North American portion of The RED Tour will include 13 stadium stops, for a total of 66 shows in 47 cities in 29 states and 3 provinces spanning 6 months in 2013. ...
 Read More